pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

    - You may add any code changes to a Multidev and merge them in post-launch, or once you take ownership of the site, move changes in before launch

-## Custom Application Service (CAS) Hours
+## Professional Services (PS) Hours

-You may elect to purchase CAS hours (four hour minimum) for the Pantheon Migration Team to complete additional work, which can include:
+You may elect to purchase PS Hours (four hour minimum) for the Pantheon Migration Team to complete additional work, which can include:

 - Creating a Custom Upstream for you